 - Punitive damages, if appropriate.

-Valsartan Lawsuit Settlement Amounts
+Valsartan Lawsuit Settlements

-Valsartan Warnings & Recalls
+Valsartan Recalls or Warnings

 In May 2018, the European Medicines Agency (EMA) began reviewing medicines containing valsartan that was supplied by Zhejiang Huahai Pharmaceuticals.
 The review started after the company detected NDMA in the valsartan it was supplying to manufacturers in the European Union.

 In July 2018, the FDA announced that three companies were voluntarily recalling their medications containing valsartan that was supplied by the Chinese company Zhejiang Huahai Pharmaceuticals.
 The recall occurred after the company determined the presence of NDMA in the valsartan.
+The FDA also provided guidance to manufacturers regarding how to properly test their valsartan for possible NDMA contamination.

 It’s believed that the Chinese company’s production of valsartan could have become contaminated with NDMA starting in 2012 after the company changed its manufacturing process.